Boris Godunov (1989 film): Production

 The film is based on the musical recording of Mussorgsky's opera made in mid-1987 in Washington, D.C., with the participation of several opera stars and the National Symphony Orchestra conducted by Mstislav Rostropovich.
 The recording was made for Erato Records and cost one million dollars.
 Producer Daniel Toscan du Plantier invited Andrzej Wajda to do the film version for Erato Films, and when the latter backed out, offered the project to Zulawski.
 The $7-million production was filmed in Yugoslavia from February to April 1989.
 Of the original performers, only Ruggero Raimondi, Kenneth Riegel and Romuald Tesarowicz reprised their roles on screen, while the rest of singers was replaced by non-singing actors. Żuławski chose to present the opera as a theatrical performance within the film.
-However, the director took this approach much further as the camera not only goes through the sets but also regularly exposes the film crew.
-Zulawski used only less than two hours of the three and a half recorded by Rostropovich, changed the sequence of some scenes and filled the picture with deliberate anachronistic references to the Soviet totalitarian regime.
+However, the director took this approach much further as the camera not only goes through the sets but also regularly exposes the film crew. Żuławski used only less than two hours of the three and a half recorded by Rostropovich, changed the sequence of some scenes and filled the picture with deliberate anachronistic references to the Soviet totalitarian regime.